lino-zurmuehl/Master_Thesis_Dogwhistle/README.md

 This project enhances the detection of dog whistles—coded language with covert meanings—by cleaning mislabeled data and training a classifier using **BERT embeddings** and **Confident Learning**.

+**Note: The data of this project in in part not published yet by Kruk et al. For this reason the 0 instances are not accessible through this repo.***

 ## Overview

 Dog whistles are subtle and context-dependent, often evading conventional classifiers.
 Using the **Silent Signals** dataset (Kruk et al., 2024) and the `cleanlab` library (Northcutt et al., 2021), this project identifies mislabeled data and improves classification performance.